Meta-analysis of mid-p-values: some new results based on the convex order: Introduction

 We consider the (one-sided) p-value,

 the mid-p-value \citep{lancaster1952statistical},

 and the randomised p-value,

 where $T^*$ is a hypothetical independent replicate of $T$ under $\Prob_0$.
 If $T$ is absolutely continuous under $H_0$, then the three quantities are equal and distributed uniformly on the unit interval.
-More generally, that is, if discrete components are possible, the three quantities are different.
+More generally, that is, if discrete components are possible, the three are different.
 Two main factors, one obvious and one more subtle, make this a very common occurrence.
 First, $T$ is discrete if it is a function of discrete data, e.g. a contingency table, categorical data or a presence/absence event.
 Second, discrete test statistics often occur as a result of conditioning, as in the permutation test or Kendall's tau test \citep{sheskin2003handbook}.
 Partially discrete tests occur, for example, as a result of censoring.

 When $P$, $Q$ and $R$ are not equal, it is a question which to choose.
 The ordinary p-value is often preferred in relatively strict hypothesis testing conditions, e.g. in clinical trials, where the probability of rejecting the null hypothesis must not exceed the nominal level (often 5\%).
 The randomised p-value has some theoretical advantages, e.g. the nominal level of the test is met exactly.
 However, to quote one of its earliest proponents, ``most people will find repugnant the idea of adding yet another random element to a result which is already subject to the errors of random sampling'' \citep{stevens1950fiducial}.
 Randomised p-values also fail Birnbaum's admissibility criterion \citep{birnbaum1954combining}.
-Finally, in more exploratory analyses the mid-p-value is often recommended because, at an intuitive level, it is deemed to better represent the evidence against the null hypothesis than either the p-value, which understates the evidence, or the randomised p-value, because of reproducibility issues \citep{barnard1989alleged,routledge1994practicing,hwang2001optimality,spiegelhalter2012statistical,graffelman2013mid}.

-The main drawback of the mid-p-value is that it is not well understood, and generally thought to be `ad-hoc'.
-Under the null hypothesis, it is not clear how $Q$ should behave and, as a result, decision-making with mid-p-values seems unsafe.
-This article effectively solves this problem, by using a stochastic order known as the \emph{convex order}.
+Note that we can also work with an unrealised version of the randomised p-value, known as the \emph{fuzzy} or \emph{abstract} p-value \citep{geyer2005fuzzy}, and either stop there --- leaving interpretation to the decision-maker --- or propagate uncertainty through to any post-hoc analysis, e.g. multiple-testing \citep{kulinskaya2009fuzzy,habiger2015multiple}.